 Stephen Gillers ’68 has been a professor of law at NYU School of Law since 1978 and vice dean from 1999 through 2004.
-He has written widely on laws and ethical rules that govern lawyers and judges and has spoken at hundreds of events in the US and abroad.
-He is the author of Regulation of Lawyers: Problems of Law and Ethics, a widely used law school casebook first published in 1985, with an 11th edition forthcoming in 2017.
+He has written widely on laws and ethical rules that govern American lawyers and judges and has spoken at hundreds of events in the U.S. and abroad.
+He is the author of Regulation of Lawyers: Problems of Law and Ethics, a widely used law school casebook first published in 1985, now in its 11th edition.

 From 2000 to 2002, Gillers was a member of the American Bar Association's Multijurisdictional Practice Commission.
 In 2010-2013, he was a member of the ABA’s 20/20 Commission.
 In 2011, he received the Michael Franck Award from the ABA’s Center for Professional Responsibility.
 In 2015, he received the American Bar Foundation’s Outstanding Scholar Award.

-Gillers’s recent scholarship includes, “A Rule to Forbid Bias and Harassment in Law Practice: A Guide for State Courts Considering Model Rule 8.4(g), 30 Geo.
+Other recent scholarship includes, “A Rule to Forbid Bias and Harassment in Law Practice: A Guide for State Courts Considering Model Rule 8.4(g), 30 Geo.
 J. Legal Ethics 195 (2017), “Guns, Fruit, Drugs, and Documents: A Criminal Defense Lawyer’s Responsibility for Real Evidence,” 63 Stan.
-L. Rev. 813 (2011); “A Profession, If You Can Keep It: How Information Technology and Fading Borders Are Reshaping the Law Marketplace and What We Should Do About It,” 63 Hastings L. J. 953 (2012); “How To Make Rules for Lawyers: The Professional Responsibility of the Legal Profession,” 40 Pepperdine L. Rev. 365 (2013) (symposium issue on “The Lawyer of the Future”); and “Lowering the Bar: How Lawyer Discipline in New York Fails to Protect the Public,” 17 J. Legis. & Public Policy 485 (2014).
+L. Rev. 813 (2011); “A Profession, If You Can Keep It: How Information Technology and Fading Borders Are Reshaping the Law Marketplace and What We Should Do About It,” 63 Hastings L. J. 953 (2012); “How To Make Rules for Lawyers: The Professional Responsibility of the Legal Profession,” 40 Pepperdine L. Rev. 365 (2013) (symposium issue on “The Lawyer of the Future”).

 Clayton GilletteMax E. Greenberg Professor of Contract LawClayton Gillette’s teaching and scholarship concentrate on contracts, commercial law, and local government law.
 His research concerns issues as varied as local redistribution, contract design, long-term contracts, the political economy of international sales law, standard form contracts, municipal bankruptcy, and relations between localities and their neighbors.
 Professor Gillette also serves as Director of the Marron Institute of Urban Management at NYU.
 He has recently supervised students working on governance structures that increase fiscal stability for the Office of the Emergency Manager of the City of Detroit, and has consulted in litigation and arbitrations on subjects ranging from the interpretation of sophisticated financial contracts to defaults on municipal bonds.
 Before joining the NYU School of Law faculty in 2000, he was the Perre Bowen Professor of Law at the University of Virginia School of Law.
 He earned his JD from the University of Michigan and a BA from Amherst College.
 After law school, he clerked for Judge J. Edward Lumbard of the US Court of Appeals.Full Profile | Publications Helen HershkoffHerbert M. and Svetlana Wachtell Professor of Constitutional Law and Civil Liberties;